Namoshek/laravel-redis-sentinel/README.md

 Most of them work very similar to the normal Redis options, except that they are used for the connection to Redis Sentinel.
 Noteworthy is the `sentinel_service`, which represents the instance name of the monitored Redis master.

-All other options are the same for the Redis Sentinel driver.
-Just keep in mind that the `REDIS_PORT` should be the port of your Sentinel, e.g. `26379` which is the default.
+All other options are the same for the Redis Sentinel driver, except that `url` is not supported.
+Also keep in mind that the `REDIS_PORT` should be the port of your Sentinel, e.g. `26379` which is the default.
 This is because the configuration now defines how we connect to the Sentinel, not Redis directly.

 ### How does it work?